lukegb/CTranslate2/README_ROCM.md

   284 |       const float score = previous_scores[i];
 ```

 Other than that I **won't** be adding FA2 or AWQ support.
 It's written with assembly for cuda and it isn't helpful at all for my use case (whisper).
 Otherwise on this older commit (besides bf16) this fork is feature complete, so I might look into cleaning it up and possibilities of disabling these for ROCm on master for upstreaming.
 But I'll only do that **after BF16 gets proper support** since this discrepancy adds way too many different code paths between ROCm and CUDA.
-Other than that conversion worked quite well, I only had to change a couple defines, otherwise it hipified well.
+Other than that conversion worked quite well, for the majority of the project I only had to change a couple defines.
 Only the `conv1d OP` required a custom implementation for MIOpen (hipDNN isn't maintained anymore).

 ## Tested libraries